laracord/laracord.com/content/docs/chatgpt.md

 I won't bore you with a breakdown of the code, but it achieves the following goals:

+- Initializes the OpenAI client using the provided key in **.env**.
 - Requires an argument (message) to be passed.
 - Trims incoming messages to 384 characters to prevent abuse.
 - Caches the ongoing conversation for 1 minute.